uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

   If OpenCL will be used on an RTOS, then the driver needs to be compatible with the intended RTOS, which may run all applications under a single process.

-ComputeAorta supports two possible models of multi-process enablement.
+oneAPI Construction Kit supports two possible models of multi-process enablement.

 Spatial Partitioning
   The device execution units are physically partitioned and different processes